 A Toolroom is the lifeline of any industry indulged in engineering and manufacturing.
 And a good Tool room Wheel is boon to that Tool Room.
 New developments and repair & maintenance of Die, Moulds, and machinery parts are the most essential part of a healthy industry.

-Grinding wheel selection chart helps in selection of grinding wheel to be used and guide the customer to select grinding wheel types and take a decision on the basis of grinding wheel grade chart
+Grinding wheel selection chart helps in the selection of grinding wheel to be used and guide the customer to select grinding wheel types and take a decision on the basis of grinding wheel grade chart

 We are manufacturing a wide variety of toolroom grinding wheels.
 These are used to give the cutting edge of tools particular shape with the desired angle.
 Operations are carried out at the periphery of

 They are generally made by white and pink aluminum oxide grains and are ideal for grinding heat sensitive metals as well as the cast iron alloy.
 These grinding wheels are perfect for moderate to heavy in feed rates, rapid stock removal, and precise contouring.
 It is generally used for dry grinding application (without the use of coolant).